 Symptoms of these rare cases included chest pain, shortness of breath, or feelings of having a fast-beating, fluttering, or pounding heart.
 Most patients with myocarditis who received care responded well to treatment and rest and quickly felt better.
 To further reduce the risk of heart inflammation, the CDC has stated that an 8 week interval between your initial doses may be optimal for further reducing this risk.

-CDC and the American Academy of Pediatrics (AAP) continue to recommend that everyone 12 years of age and older be vaccinated against COVID-19, including a booster shot after the initial series.
+CDC and the American Academy of Pediatrics (AAP) continue to recommend that teenagers 16 and older be vaccinated against COVID-19, including a booster shot after the initial series.
 If you have questions or concerns, talk to a healthcare professional.